marpor/codingpirates/README.md

-# codingpirates
+Notes and materials for my Coding Pirates workshops.

-Notes and tutorials for my Coding Pirates classes
+See the [[wiki]] for Notes and Tutorials